Contact us

-Weaning piglets means among other changes, a transition to a new diet.
-From a liquid meal, sow’s milk – lactose as energy source-, the piglet’s diet turns into solid feed – starch as main energy source.
-The quality of this first feed will have a decisive influence on piglet’s performance during both post-weaning and fattening periods.
-However, how do you mill a creep or prestarter piglet feed that will ensure the best transition between lactation and post-weaning?
+Weaning piglets means, amongst other changes, a transition to a new diet.
+From a liquid diet of sow’s milk with lactose as an energy source, the piglet’s diet turns into a solid feed with starch as the main energy source.
+The quality of this first feed will have a decisive influence on the piglet's performance during both post-weaning and fattening periods.
+However, how does one produce a starter feed that will allow piglets to cope with the stress of weaning, while ensuring the establishment of a diverse and balanced microbiome for optimal digestive and immune maturity.

 The impact of unsuitable feed on a weaned piglet

-At weaning, piglet’s digestive organs are not yet well-developed.
+At weaning, the piglet’s digestive system is not yet well-developed.
 The enzyme activity is low and is still adapted to the digestion of lactose.
-On the other hand, the stress of weaning causes consumption reductions.
+On the other hand, the stress of weaning causes intake reductions.
 This is also known as post-weaning anorexia.

 To make the transition easier, a suited feed should: